 3. I’m too out of shape.

-This is the one that beats me up every time.
+This one beats me up every time.
 The ugly person who lives inside me whispers, “Don’t go.
 You weigh too much to put on a bathing suit right now.”
-Or convinces me that I am the slowest human on Earth to ever attempt to run.
+Or convinces me I am the slowest human on Earth to ever attempt to run.
 Or laughs at my desire to think I could box/SUP/dance/fill-in-the-blank-with-the-latest.

 She is really, really unkind and very, very quick to point out any lack of ability and all my failures in physique.
 It’s brutal.

 Yep — I faced my fears and went along on Saturday.
-Turns out, my husband and I were the only people to show up on that wet, nasty morning, and we had the trainer all to ourselves. —– was wonderful and supportive as well as knowledgeable and challenging.
-I forgot to think about what I looked like, who did better at what, and whether I was “right” for this training group while he pushed me to perform better.
+Turns out, my husband and I were the only people to show up on that wet, nasty morning, and we had the trainer all to ourselves.
+He was wonderful and supportive, knowledgeable and challenging, so I forgot to think about what I looked like, who did better, and whether I was “right” for this training group.
 All I knew at the moment was I was having fun, lathering up a great sweat, and enjoying moving with my man.